warforged335/Warfroged/README.md

 Hello community,

-thanks that you want to report and contribute for Dalaran-WoW!
+Thanks that you want to report and contribute for Warforged-WoW!

 Please use the issuetemplate below to report a new issue.